emqx/emqx-docs/en_US/observability/metrics-and-stats.md

 - Statistics are integer-type gauges used to return a single value at the point of time the metric was requested.
 - Metrics are integer-type counters used to measure simple incrementing and decrementing numbers, such as the number of sent bytes and messages.

 EMQX provides users with multiple ways to view statistics and metrics.
 Most directly, you can view these data on the EMQX Dashboard.
-When it is not convenient to access the Dashboard, you can also obtain these data through [HTTP API](#request-metrics-and-statitics-via-rest-api) and [system topic](#obtain-metrics-and-statistics-via-system-topics) messages.
+When it is not convenient to access the Dashboard, you can also get the data through [HTTP API](#request-metrics-and-statitics-via-rest-api) and [system topic](#obtain-metrics-and-statistics-via-system-topics) messages.
+Additionally, you can easily integrate the monitoring functions with your own monitoring system, see [Integrate with Prometheus](./prometheus.md).

 ## View Statistics on Dashboard